mongodb/mongodb-atlas-cli/CONTRIBUTING.md

 Flags are a way to modify the command, also may be called "options".
 Flags always have a long version with two dashes (--state) but may also have a shortcut with one dash and one letter (-s).

-`mongocli` uses the following types of flags:
+`atlascli` uses the following types of flags:

 - `--flagName value`: this type of flag passes the value to the command.
 Examples: `--projectId 5efda6aea3f2ed2e7dd6ce05`
 - `--booleanFlag`: this flag represents a boolean and it sets the related variable to true when the flag is used, false otherwise.
 Example: `--force`